Yonle/Object.toHtml/README.md

 <div class="element"><h1>Hello World!</h1></div>
 ```

-## Alternative way to Writting argument
+## Alternative way to Writting Attribute
-We aren't only giving a trick like that, We're also doing `HTML Argument Mode` on this package!
+We aren't only giving a trick like that, We're also doing `HTML Attribute Mode` on this package!
 ```json
 {
 	"div id='box'": {